 There you have it.
 It’s actually quite easy to get to 25 grams, it just takes a little bit of prep.
 Also, I can’t stress enough how always having chia/hemp/pumpkin seeds on hand is important!

 Let me know if you have any future topics you’d like me to focus on for Wellness Wednesday!
-If you’re looking for some dinner recipes with 25+ grams of protein, may I suggest sweet potato turkey burgers, turmeric zucchini salmon burgers or add some beans/grains to this lemon tahini lentil dip!
+If you’re looking for some dinner recipes with 25+ grams of protein, may I suggest ground turkey burgers with sweet potato, turmeric zucchini salmon burgers or add some beans/grains to this lemon tahini lentil dip!

 Do you tend to eat a smaller breakfast and snack until lunch, or a larger breakfast?
 I eat a large breakfast and always need a snack before lunch!